Your expert Málaga itinerary: 3 days of perfection

 glass box building made up of coloured squares. reflections on floor, 2 kids standing at base

-Take a stroll on the beach before heading to the Pompidou Malaga (closes at 8 pm) to see some art.
+Take a stroll on the beach before heading to the Pompidou Málaga (closes at 8 pm) to see some art.

-After leaving the Pompidou, stroll around Muelle Uno, enjoying the ambiance of this beautiful and modern port of Malaga.
+After leaving the Pompidou, stroll around Muelle Uno, enjoying the ambiance of this beautiful and modern port of Málaga.
 You’ll find plenty of places to stop for a drink or a meal if you’re peckish.
 Don’t forget to notice the Palacio de la Aduana and the gorgeous Parque de Málaga, which is lined with palm trees.

 ⭐️ Pick up “Skip the Line” Pompidou tickets in advance

-Note on Where to Find the Best Beaches: Head out of town if you’re looking for some serious beach time.
+Note on where to find the best beaches: Head out of town if you’re looking for some serious beach time.
 The city beaches are fine but they’re not astoundingly beautiful.
 I’d recommend going to Cádiz or Huelva beaches if you’re really looking for beach time.
 The easiest beach, though is of course La Malagueta.

 Day 2 in Málaga